Informationen rund um die HEIMAT-Trilogie von Edgar Reitz

 Edgar Reitz’s parents‘ house in Morbacher Biergasse (picture from 1998), today the Café and Cinema HEIMAT

-… Edgar Reitz spoke into the microphone of Bavarian television in the euphoria of the world premiere of Heimat at the Munich Film Festival on July 1st, 1984.((The excerpt can be seen in the exhibition of Café HEIMAT in Morbach. )) He does not regard “film time” and “life time” as additive, mutually isolated spheres in the sense of privacy and profession, but rather shows at many points how much his life represents a sometimes intense fusion of these two.
-Not “art or life,” as he titled the last episode of Die Zweite Heimat, but art as a place of refuge from inner tearing: in art, “the whole body becomes the self.”
-“This is an enormous step into the freedom of the body “((p.
-102 )) and thus into life.
+… Edgar Reitz spoke into the microphone of Bavarian television in the euphoria of the world premiere of Heimat at the Munich Film Festival on July 1st, 1984.3 He does not regard „film time“ and „life time“ as additive, mutually isolated spheres in the sense of privacy and profession, but rather shows at many points how much his life represents a sometimes intense fusion of these two.
+Not „art or life,“ as he titled the last episode of Die Zweite Heimat, but art as a place of refuge from inner tearing: in art, „the whole body becomes the self.“ „This is an enormous step into the freedom of the body „4 and thus into life.

-Especially when Edgar Reitz tells us about his childhood and youth, many things seem familiar to us and the corresponding film scenes or characters inevitably appear on our inner eye.((The grandparents’ house in Hundheim with the forge, trips to the picnic on the Baldenau by car, visiting relatives in Bochum, cinema showings in the garage, group photos in front of the front door, his father’s record camera, a marriage proposal under the grandfather clock, worries about new blood in the forge, a peaceful death in a nap, evening prayers with the 14 little angels, a downed British bomber in the field outside the village, Zarah Leander’s songs, Lotti and her flirtation with the American soldiers, the philosophers’ sports lesson, visits to Lotti’s and Klärchen’s bedside, the first great secret love (11 years older), the break with the parental home, the names of his relatives, which reappear in the films, usually put together in a different way, or the honor of a Knight’s Cross winner, the oral maturity examination in religion and Margotchen with the fused foot … )) We know all this in poetic images – and yet we do not know it, because it is now embedded here, completely different and real life of a boy who was twelve years old at the end of twelve years of National Socialism and war, who was often (sometimes life-threateningly) ill in his childhood and youth and spent long periods in lonely sickbeds,((Also the saying of the grandmother “he looks into the other world.
-Watch out that he doesn’t die early” (p.
-29) and “now I’m six years old and I already have to die” (p.
-32, with simultaneous infestation with diphtheria and whooping cough) are original quotes from the life of Edgar Reitz. )) who suffered privations and hardships, suffered from fears and nightmares, learned to fly in lucid dreams, and the more he was drawn to art the less he felt understood, until he finally broke with his family: “All the fibers of my soul wanted to break free.”((p.
-85 )) “Don’t turn around!” his German teacher and patron Karl Windhäuser called after him.((p.
-96 )) “Vom Ausreißen der Wurzeln” (uprooting the roots) is accordingly the title of the first part of the book – a process that he in part lets the character of Hermann Simon experience in a completely identical way, and thus makes it all the more vividly tangible for us.((The letter that Hermann reads in the car in front of the Boppard train station portal after finally saying goodbye to Klärchen is also “a literal quotation from my life.” (p.
-91) ))
+Especially when Edgar Reitz tells us about his childhood and youth, many things seem familiar to us and the corresponding film scenes or characters inevitably appear on our inner eye.5 We know all this in poetic images – and yet we do not know it, because it is now embedded here, completely different and real life of a boy who was twelve years old at the end of twelve years of National Socialism and war, who was often (sometimes life-threateningly) ill in his childhood and youth and spent long periods in lonely sickbeds,6 who suffered privations and hardships, suffered from fears and nightmares, learned to fly in lucid dreams, and the more he was drawn to art the less he felt understood, until he finally broke with his family: „All the fibers of my soul wanted to break free.“7 „Don’t turn around!“ his German teacher and patron Karl Windhäuser called after him.8 „Vom Ausreißen der Wurzeln“ (uprooting the roots) is accordingly the title of the first part of the book – a process that he in part lets the character of Hermann Simon experience in a completely identical way, and thus makes it all the more vividly tangible for us.9

 Karl Windhäuser in Geschichten aus den Hunrückdörfern

 As is well known, Edgar Reitz heeded Windhäuser’s appeal, which was based on his Abitur speech (in which he drew on the legend of Orpheus leading Euridice across the Styx), only for a limited time.
 As early as 1972, he returned to Hunsrück for Die Reise nach Wien in order to fictitiously continue an episode from his mother’s life.
 In this context, he recalls a touching experience with Romy Schneider, whom he tried to win over for one of the leading roles, but who could not overcome the obstacle of an equal female role next to her.
-The final “turning around” took place at the end of the 1970s with the preparatory work for Heimat and opened a phase that Reitz describes elsewhere with the wink that “you go to a Hunsrück village and turn over every stone for 30 to 40 years and think that the world is there “.((Beat Presser: Aufbruch ins Jetzt.
-Der Neue Deutsche Film im Gespräch, Leipzig (Zweitausendeins) 2021, p.
-246 ))
+The final „turning around“ took place at the end of the 1970s with the preparatory work for Heimat and opened a phase that Reitz describes elsewhere with the wink that „you go to a Hunsrück village and turn over every stone for 30 to 40 years and think that the world is there „.10

 In his narration, Edgar Reitz repeatedly reflects on memories.
 This is especially the case when he talks about his first time in the „parallel world“ of Munich and often has to admit, that his memories are so overlaid by the images of Die Zweite Heimat that he is no longer able to distinguish reality from fiction – his first wife Gertrud, as he reports in an interview with Der Spiegel, feels the same way about their wedding at the time.